 - Meat: most meats contain upwards of 200mg per 100g.
 Pork loin is the big winner with 423mg per 100g.
 Get some pork on your fork!
 (Totes Aussie reference ??).

 As per Phinney and Volek’s recommendations in The Art and Science of Low Carbohydrate Performance, cooking methods matter.
 When boiling veg and grilling meat to medium/well done, a measurable amount of the potassium will leach out in the broth and drippings.
 To make the most of your foods, make sure you don’t throw away any of it by either incorporating it into your meal or, my favourite – licking the plate!

-Oxide is the most common form of magnesium sold, however it is not a very good option as it just acts like a laxative in the body, meaning it just goes straight through you and not a lot of it is absorbed.
+Oxide is the most common form of magnesium sold.
+However, it is not a very good option as it just acts as a laxative in the body, meaning it just goes straight through you and not a lot of it is absorbed.
 As we want maximum absorption and bioavailability, the best options in our case include:

 On water consumption:

 Please, PRETTY PLEASE, STOP with the #stopdropandchug and #onegallonadaychallenge craziness.
 Water is not a magic elixir that will heal all your external and/or emotional wounds.
 Its consumption is 100% necessary, but don’t overdo it, you’re causing more harm than good.
 Drink to thirst, whether that is four glasses of water or a gallon, but please stop drinking just to meet an arbitrary number.
 Overdrinking water will only flush out MORE sodium and potassium, leaving you in the same place you started, and in some cases, it can be fatal!
 Okay, bit #dramaqueen of me, but hey it does happen!
 Electrolyte imbalance aka keto flu will only be intensified in this situation.

 To conclude this one-third informative/one-third rant/one-third failed attempt at comedy: